lablup/raftify/README.md

 ## Bootstrapping from WAL

-raftify support bootstrapping cluster from WAL (Write Ahead Logs), and WAL's snapshot.
+You can bootstrap cluster from WAL (Write Ahead Logs), and WAL's snapshot.

 This feature is useful in cases where a failure occurs in more than the number of nodes in the quorum, requiring a restart of the cluster, or when there is a need to reboot the cluster after making a batch change to the cluster members.